MintMCP

 Maximizing Efficiency Across the Enterprise

-Organizations using MintMCP report efficiency gains from:
+Organizations using MintMCP can pursue efficiency gains from:

 • Reduced context switching: Agents surface relevant information without manual searches